Trigger rate

 Frequently asked questions

-What is the trigger point?
+What exactly is a trigger rate?